-Subject to Section 6.3(b) below, the Company shall have the right to terminate Executive's employment with the Company at any time for Cause by giving notice as described in Section 6.7 of this Agreement.
+Subject to Section 6.3(b) below, the Company shall have the right to terminate Executive's employment with the Company at any time for Cause by giving notice as described in Section 6.6 of this Agreement.

 (a) "Cause" for termination shall mean that the Company has determined in its sole discretion that Executive has engaged in any of the following: (i) a material breach of any covenant or condition under this Agreement or any other agreement between the parties; (ii) any act constituting dishonesty, fraud, immoral or disreputable conduct; (iii) any conduct which constitutes a felony under applicable law; (iv) material violation of any Company policy or any act of misconduct; (v) refusal to follow or implement a clear and reasonable directive of the Company; (vi) negligence or incompetence in the performance of Executive's duties after the expiration of ten (10) days without cure after written notice of such failure; or (vii) breach of fiduciary duty.
-For the avoidance of doubt, if the Company determines after Executive's termination date that it would have had a basis to terminate Executive's employment for Cause prior to Executive's departure, then any obligation that the Company otherwise had to provide Executive with the Non-CIC Severance Benefits or the CIC Severance Benefits will immediately cease and Executive will be required to repay the Company for any portion of the Non-CIC Severance Benefits or the CIC Severance Benefits provided by the Company as of such date of notice from the Company (net of tax), to be repaid by Executive within thirty (30) days of demand by the Company.
+For the avoidance of doubt, if the Company determines after Executive's termination date that it would have had a basis to terminate Executive's employment for Cause prior to Executive's departure, then any obligation that the Company otherwise had to provide Executive with the Non-CIC Severance Benefits or the CIC Severance Benefits provided by the Company as of such date of 8 notice from the Company (net of tax), to be repaid by Executive within thirty (30) days of demand by the Company.